-Research and development expenses increased by \$1,038,190, or 196%, from \$530,076 for the year ended December 31, 2021 compared to \$1,568,266 for the year ended December 31, 2022.
-The increase in expenses was a result of our progressive return to research and development activities to levels of pre-COVID-19 pandemic.
-We expect these expenditures to increase in 2023 and beyond as we increase our research and development efforts to pre-pandemic levels.
+Research and development expenses increased by \$685,088, or 44%, from \$1,568,266 for the year ended December 31, 2022 compared to \$2,253,354 for the year ended December 31, 2023.
+The increase in expenses was a result of our progressive return to research and development activities in relation to applications for our tSMS technology to pre-COVID-19 levels prior to entering into the Merger agreement with Lyneer.
+Going forward, we expect to reduce our research and development expenses until after the closing of the Merger with Lyneer as we continue to preserve our cash resources to effect the Merger.